 Throughout the year we distribute Be Calm & Stay Strong Wellness Bags to YA (young adult) cancer patients.
 Most of our connections come from Rainbow Babies and Children’s hospital and the Cleveland Clinic.
 But we answer the call when a Wellness Bag is requested.

 The Be Calm & Stay Strong Wellness Bag consists of tools to encourage good health and positive spirit.
-These tools include a Meditation and Relaxation CD, iTunes and Target gift cards, Ear Buds and an iPod, a battery operated votive candle, a portable aromatherapy infuser and lavender essential oil, an exercise band, medicine box, hand cream, tissues, hand sanitizer, Scentsy Travel tin, National Institute of Cancer Research nutritional information, books and encouragement: All packaged in a spacious and sturdy canvas bag with our logo and motto – fight conquer cure.
+These tools include Meditation and Relaxation music, iTunes and Amazon gift cards, Ear Buds, a battery operated votive candle, a portable aromatherapy infuser and lavender essential oil, an exercise band, medicine box, hand cream, tissues, hand sanitizer, Scentsy Travel tin, National Institute of Cancer Research nutritional information, books and encouragement: All packaged in a spacious and sturdy canvas bag with our logo and motto – fight conquer cure.

-Each bag costs $125, but are free to patients.
+Each bag costs $125, but are free to patients in active treatment.
+(Sorry, at this time we can only distribute to current patients.)
 We depend on the generosity of our contributors (like you!) to cover the costs of all the items.
 Each patient receives an encouraging note card that includes the name of the contributor.
 We think it is a thoughtful way to remind the patient to hang in there during this tough time.

-If you are interested in contributing to our Be Calm & Stay Strong Wellness Program please visit our donation page.
+If you are interested in contributing to the Be Calm & Stay Strong Wellness Program please visit our donation page.

 In an article from CONQUER: the Patient Voice, Pat Kreuger (February, 2015) writes that yoga “supports the body, mind, and spirit of patients with cancer and their caregivers during and beyond treatment.”
 Yoga helps with promoting relaxation, bone strength and a sense of calm.
 For individuals interested in learning more about Cancer and Yoga please check out the following resources: